YSEALI Seeds for the Future

 Can I submit more than one project proposal?

-No, you may be listed only on one 2020 YSEALI Seeds for the Future proposal
+No, you may be listed only on one 2021 YSEALI Seeds for the Future proposal.
+Submitting multiple proposals with the same team-members could negatively impact your chances at being selected.

 What makes a successful project proposal?